Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 ---

+{{< admonition type=note title="" open=false >}}

+I made this note based on Computer Networking A Top-Down Approach Seventh Edition.

+{{< /admonition >}}

+{{< admonition type=warning title="" open=false >}}

+The note is made for the sole purpose of reviewing what i learned and understood from the book.Some statements and descryptions might be subjective and incorrect.If you have doubts please leave comments or contact me.

+{{< /admonition >}}

 > # Chapter 1 Computer Networks and the Internet

 - End systems are connected together by a network of <mark>communication links</mark> and<mark> packet switches</mark>.
 - When one end system has data to send to another end system, the sending end systemsegments the data and adds header bytes to each segment.
 The resulting packages of information, known as <mark>packets</mark>.
 -  the two most prominent types in today’s Internet are <mark> routers </mark> and <mark> link-layer switches</mark>
--  <mark> The sequence of communication links and packet switches traversed by a packet from the sending end system to the receiving end system </mark> is known as a route or path through the network.
+-   The sequence of communication links and packet switches traversed by a packet from the sending end system to the receiving end system  is known as a <mark>route</mark> or <mark>path</mark> through the network.
 -  ISPs : Internet Service Providers
 -  <mark> Store-and-forward
-transmission </mark> means that the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.
+transmission</mark> means that the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.
 - If an arriving packet needs to be transmitted onto a link but finds the link busy with the transmission of another packet, the arriving packet must wait in the <mark> output buffer </mark>.
 Thus, in addition to the store-and-forward delays, packets suffer <mark> output